Most readers will have, at some time, visited Highgate Cemetery, the world class high-Gothic nature reserve on the steep incline up to N6.

 Dating back to 1839, it contains 170,000 corpses – that’s nearly as many people as the current (live) population of the borough of Camden.
 Most thrilling is the western side, only accessible by guided tour, such is the frailty and beauty of its hillside location.

 Those Egyptian Catacombs!
 The Cedar of Lebanon!
 And it’s here you’ll find a roll call of names, from George Eliot to Beryl Bainbridge and Alexander Litvinenko, who was killed with polonium in 2006 and is entombed in a lead coffin to prevent radiation from leaking out.

-Meanwhile, equally worth a few hours’ wander is the flatter eastern side, which anyone can visit for just £4.
+Meanwhile, equally worth a few hours’ wander is the flatter eastern side, which anyone can visit for a few quid.
 It’s most famously home to Kentish Town’s legendary former resident, Karl Marx, whose tomb was subject to attempted bombings in 1965 and in 1970.
 But that’s another story – for now.

 In the 1960s the cemetery was dilapidated and prone to vandalism.
 One intruder was local bloke David Farrant who, after spending a night there in 1969, wrote to the Ham & High about seeing a ‘grey figure’, which he believed was supernatural.
 Dozens of other folk piped up (well, it was the sixties), describing all manner of ghosts, from spectral cyclists to disembodied voices.
 Yikes.

 Things took a spookier turn still when another man, Sean Manchester, enthused about the existence of a ‘King Vampire of the Undead’, a medieval nobleman who had been buried on the site prior to its incarnation as a cemetery.
 The Ham & High naturally lapped all this up, with headlines like ‘Does a Vampyr Walk In Highgate?’